Skip to content

 img1.size[1] = 128;

-// IMGID_CONNECT_CHECK_CREATE will create it if the format is wrong or it doesn't exist
+// Create if format is wrong or doesn't exist

 Documentation Index